 Alternative 3 incorporates all the components of Alternative 2 except that coarse-grained material (greater than 3/8") would not be disposed of offsite.
 For the purposes of the EE/CA alternative analysis, the coarse fraction constitutes materials larger than 3/8 inch and the fine fraction is material less than 3/8 inch, as this is the finest particle size that can readily be screened using typical construction equipment.
 Under this Alternative, contaminated soil would be excavated and mechanically separated.
 Fines (assumed for this EE/CA to be material less than 3/8 inch) would be collected and disposed of at an offsite facility, and the remaining coarse material (assumed for this EE/CA to be material greater than 3/8 inch) would be returned to the excavation site.
+Coarse material with significant residual staining or colored encrustation would be removed offsite for disposal.
 The major components of Alternative 3 are:

-- Site preparation (as described for Alternative 2) - Soil excavation (as described for Alternative 2) - Confirmation sampling (as described for Alternative 2) - Mechanical separation - Stockpile construction and management for fine and coarse soil - Waste disposal - Coarse material reuse - Site restoration (regrading and revegetation; as described for Alternative 2)
+- Site preparation (as described for Alternative 2) - Soil excavation (as described for Alternative 2) - Confirmation sampling (as described for Alternative 2) - Mechanical separation - Stockpile construction and management for fine and coarse soil - Waste disposal - Coarse material reuse - Site restoration (regrading and revegetation, as described for Alternative 2)

 Excavated soil would be mechanically separated onsite using a sequential combination of equipment such as a bar screen, hopper, trommel, and/or vibratory screening tables.
 Coarse particles greater than 3/8 inch would be separated, stockpiled, and returned to the excavation areas as backfill.
-Material greater than 3/8 inch would be sampled to verify that the material meets RAGs.
+Coarse material with significant residual staining or colored encrustation will be removed offsite for disposal.
+Testing of the material greater than 3/8 inch would be considered during the removal action to verify that the material meets RAGs.
+Testing details would be developed during the Removal Action Work Plan.
 Material greater than 3/8 inch is not defined as soil per RCRA (USEPA, 2002), and for the purpose of this EECA it is assumed that the material would not exceed the RAGs on a mg/kg basis.
 If material greater than 3/8 inch does not meet RAGs, then the material would be disposed of at an approved offsite facility as described in Alternative 2.
 Fine soil less than 3/8 inch would be collected, stockpiled, and disposed of at an approved offsite facility.
 The preferred area for mechanical separation is within BCW, which would greatly reduce the amount of truck traffic for transport to and from the separator, as shown on Figures 3-1 and 4-1.
 Temporary engineering controls, such as k-rails or jersey barriers, would be installed around work areas and excavation areas to route stormwater around work areas and equipment in the event of a storm event.
-The main access road to/from Bat Cave Wash would be regularly maintained to ensure accessibility to/ from the work areas for workers and equipment in the event of a storm event.
+The main access road to/from BCW would be regularly maintained to ensure accessibility to/from the work areas for workers and equipment in the event of a storm event.
 Dust suppression measures such as water addition would be implemented during screening as determined necessary by site conditions and established best management practices (BMPs).
 Excess water used for dust control is not anticipated to be generated.
 Trash, debris, burnt material, and discolored soil would be stockpiled separately for offsite disposal without mechanical separation.